suhlig/cf-101-for-k8s-users/README.markdown

 * TADAAA: This is what you get when pushing an app with CF and Eirini
 * Look at a few of the components and what role they fulfill on both sides, CF and k8s

-# Key Take-Away Points

---

-Old

-* Comparison
-* Deploy app
-  CF vs. k8s
-* which parts do what
-* create a service, scale
-* push an app, scale it

-CF: we care about the app, just consume services
-k8s: wants control, smaller size, very configurable, very popular

 # TODO / Optional

 * maybe show YAML of plain k8s deployment